Reviews You Can Rely On

 Battery Life

 Next, we compared and scored the battery performance of each cordless tool, which is responsible for 20% of the overall score.
 We awarded points on the effective runtime of each drill and the time it took for a dead battery to recharge.
 The DCD710S2 again didn't do exceptionally well.
-We tested this model with a 1.3 Ah battery.
+This model was tested with a 1.3 Ah battery.

 To compare the runtime of each cordless drill, we alternated driving in 16 of the 3" long, #9 screws to their full depth in a pair of stacked dimensional 2x12s and then drilling three 1" diameter holes through a single 2x12 with the paddle bit with the DCD710S2.
 We repeated this until the drill died, with the DCD710S2 unfortunately only making it through two complete cycles of this and died two screws into the third cycle.
 The best tools made it more than ten sets before dying.